mossgreen/mossgreen.github.io/_posts/2019-08-08-Java-Enum-and-How-to-Persist-It.md

 ### Benefits of using Enum:

-1. Code more readable,
+1. More readable code.
-2. Enum is type-safe cannot assign anything else other than predefined Enum constants to an Enum variable
+2. Enum is type-safe.
+You cannot assign anything else other than predefined Enum constants to an Enum variable
 3. Set of Constant declaration.
-4. Can be usable in switch-case
+4. Can be usable in switch-case.

 ## Implement Design Patterns using Enum